-New Zealand's annual wage inflation, as measured by the labour cost index, remained unchanged at 1.6 percent in the first quarter of 2021 compared to the previous period.
-Public sector wages advanced 1.8 percent, slowing from a 2.0 percent gain in the prior quarter, and private sector wages rose 1.6 percent, accelerating from a 1.5 percent rise last quarter.
-On a quarterly basis, wages increased 0.4 percent, the same as in the previous quarter. source: Statistics New Zealand
+New Zealand's annual wage inflation, as measured by the labor cost index, rose by 2.4 percent in the third quarter of 2021, accelerating from a 2.1 percent increase in the prior period.
+Public sector wages advanced 2.0 percent, up from a 1.9 percent gain in the previous quarter while private-sector wages rose 2.5 percent, quickening from 2.2 percent last quarter.
+On a quarterly basis, wages increased 0.8 percent, following a 0.7 percent rise in the prior period. source: Statistics New Zealand

-Labour Costs in New Zealand averaged 939.66 points from 1992 until 2021, reaching an all time high of 1235 points in the first quarter of 2021 and a record low of 699.62 points in the fourth quarter of 1992.
+Labour Costs in New Zealand averaged 944.99 points from 1992 until 2021, reaching an all time high of 1254 points in the third quarter of 2021 and a record low of 699.62 points in the fourth quarter of 1992.
 This page provides - New Zealand Labour Costs - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-New Zealand Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+New Zealand Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Labour Costs in New Zealand is expected to be 1240.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in New Zealand to stand at 1255.00 in 12 months time.
+Labour Costs in New Zealand is expected to be 1250.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the New Zealand Labour Costs is projected to trend around 1275.00 points in 2022 and 1295.00 points in 2023, according to our econometric models.